-The laboratory lecture CHEM 333(1), Organic Lab Lecture, is required and cannot be counted in this group the sequential development of the material.
+The department has rigorous standards for admission into the courses in the department.
+These standards have evolved over time and are intended to promote success in the sequential development of the material.
 In general students must have a minimum grade of C- in all chemical engineering prerequisite courses to qualify for admission to the next course.